apache/arrow/site/powered_by.md

   Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API Specification 2.0.
+* **[Falcon][25]:** An interactive data exploration tool with coordinated views.
+  Falcon loads Arrow files using the Arrow JavaScript module.
+Since Arrow does not need to be parsed (like text-based formats like CSV and JSON), startup cost is significantly minimized.

 [1]: https://www.apache.org/foundation/marks/
 [2]: https://www.apache.org/foundation/marks/faq/